 Palmer Park, Cañon City, Cheyenne Cañon

-This one’s for the mountain bikers.
-This world-class mountain bike challenge draws pros and amateurs for three days of riding on some of the Pikes Peak region’s best trails.
-This year’s start and finish line for the final day will be near The Broadmoor with an after-party at the Penrose House.
-New this year are one-day gravel ride options, including the 135-mile Queen of the Canyons e along much of the Gold Belt Tour Scenic Byway.
+This one’s for the mountain bikers and gravel grinders.
+This world-class bike challenge draws pros and amateurs for three days of riding on some of the Pikes Peak region’s best trails.
+This year’s mountain bike start and finish line will be at the Penrose House near The Broadmoor with an option of two classic loops in Cheyenne Canyon.
+Gravel riders can also do the 135-mile Queen of the Canyons route to Cañon City along much of the Gold Belt Tour Scenic Byway.

 Pikes Peak International Hill Climb and Fan Fest